metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 When everybody is a designer seismic shift happens in the background.
 A few classic software jobs &mdash; UI/UX designer, front-end and back-end developer &mdash; will sink together with entire industries.

 There won't be any, or much less need for these roles and their tools.
-People will use the browser in a new way with a new technology to design their online presence in real time.
+People will use a new design tool &mdash; the browser! &mdash; and they'll use it in real time.

 They won't fire up Photoshop or Sketch to design and wait for god / miracle / yet another developer to implement their creation.

-They won't fire up the browser and go to the back-end, to a dashboard, a content management system, or e-commerce engine as we know today.
+They won't fire up the browser and go to the back-end, to a dashboard, to a content management system or e-commerce engine as we know today.
 They will make changes on the front-end in a *what you see is what you get* fashion in real time.

-Instead monolithic, incompatible, divided, incumbent systems, servers and apps components will be everywhere.
-A mix of UI/UX design, front-end code with back-end support, packaged in an atomic, self-sustaining fashion.
+Instead of monolithic, incompatible, incumbent systems, servers and apps &mdash; atomic, highly interactive and interoperable components will be everywhere running on micro service architecture.

+Components.
+A mix of UI/UX design, front-end code with back-end support, packaged in a self-sustaining fashion.
 You just drop content on them and pick up a style to display.
 Nothing more.

 ## Painful